 Currently, Massachusetts does not have heavy regulations for franchises.
 However, neighboring New York and Rhode Island have more regulations for franchisees, which could impact a franchisee's ability to expand beyond state lines in the future.

 In addition to any franchise-specific regulations, all business owners need to be aware of the complex and ever-changing state, county, and local business regulations, including registration, reporting, taxation, zoning, and employment regulations.

 Anticipate Potential Issues and Disputes

-Your experienced New England franchise attorney will be able to anticipate a number of potential issues and areas of dispute to help avoid those problems in the first place.
+An experienced franchise attorney in Massachusetts will be able to anticipate a number of potential issues and areas of dispute to help avoid those problems in the first place.
 However, if a dispute arises, your attorney will be ready to protect your interests.
-A benefit of having a franchise attorney on your side from the beginning is that your lawyer will be familiar with the franchise, franchisor, and the contracts in question.
+A benefit of having a franchise attorney on your side from the beginning is that your lawyer will be familiar with the franchise, the franchisor, and the contracts in question.

 Immediate action can help save you time and money and help settle any issues before they become bigger.
 Talk to your franchise attorney about starting a franchise so you will have all the tools necessary to make your new business a success.

 From negotiating and preparing franchise agreements to litigate franchise disputes, with our extensive business litigation experience, we understand how to help franchisees get started with the best chance for success.
 The Katz Law Group has more than 35 years of experience with business law in Worcester, Framingham, Marlborough, and the rest of Massachusetts, including franchise operations.
 Contact them online today.